Zuehlke/SHMACK/README.md

 # Troubleshooting
 ## I get a `SignatureDoesNotMatch` error in aws-cli.
+In detail, stack operation reports somethning like:
+`A client error (SignatureDoesNotMatch) occurred when calling the CreateStack operation: Signature expired: 20160315T200648Z is now earlier than 20160316T091536Z (20160316T092036Z - 5 min.)`

 Likely the clock of your virtual maching is wrong.

 To fix this:
 * Shutdown VM completely (reboot is *not* enough in VirtualBox)
 * Start VM
 * Now the clock of the VM should be OK and aws-cli should work fine again.

+Just to be on the safe side, you should probably also update the AWS Commandline Interface:
+* `sudo -H pip install --upgrade awscli`

 <a name="forgotCred" />
 ## I forgot my AWS credentials / closed the browser too early.